How Much Does Wisdom Teeth Removal Cost With & Without Insurance?

 Before surgery, your dentist will check for signs of gum disease and take a panoramic x-ray or CBCT image.
 General anesthesia and IV sedation (twilight sedation) is available for those who wish to be sedated for the surgery.
 These medications reduce anxiety and put you to sleep for the duration of the surgery.
 Dentists often provide “package discounts” on these services if you are getting all four wisdom teeth removed.

-Does Dental Insurance Cover Wisdom Tooth Removal
+Does Dental Insurance Cover Wisdom Tooth Extractions

 Although this is a great option, most dental insurance plans have annual limits on how much they payout for all dental care (typically around $1500).
 Many people split the procedure into two years to get more coverage.

-Two Others Ways to Save Money on Wisdom Tooth Extractions
+Other Ways to Save Money on Wisdom Tooth Extractions

 Dental insurance can be costly.
 There are other affordable ways to get your wisdom teeth removed without insurance.